 Working together as a national consortium, CTSA institutions share a common vision to improve human health by transforming the research and training environment to enhance the efficiency and quality of clinical and translational research.
 The CTSA program is supported by the National Center for Advancing Translational Science (NCATS), part of the National Institutes of Health.
-The CTSA program has the following overriding objectives:
+As a hub in the CTSA program, our grant states the following objectives:

 Who We Serve